 According to the National Heart, Lung and Blood Institute, "losing just 5 to 10 percent of your current weight over 6 months will lower your risk for heart disease and other conditions."
 Just losing a small of weight can result in lower levels of cholesterol and fatty triglycerides and decreased blood pressure.
 As a result, you are at a much lower risk for cardiovascular disease, including heart attack, congestive heart failure, atherosclerosis, stroke and abnormal heart rhythms.

 Compared to people of a healthy weight, a person carrying around just 10 to 20 extra pounds is at a significantly greater risk of type 2 diabetes.
-In fact, the Weight Loss For All website explains, "more than 80 percent of people with diabetes are overweight or obese."
+In fact, the Weight Loss For All website explains, more than 80 percent of people with diabetes also have overweight or obesity.
 Lowering your weight just 10 percent not only lowers your blood sugar levels, but also improves the body's ability to regulate sugar and insulin levels.

 Lower Cancer Risk